Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

 according to the training program standards issued by the Ministry of Education and Training and of the doctoral training program for which they are applying.
-5. Have research experience demonstrated through a master\'s thesis of a research-oriented training program and published works according to the regulations of the training unit (if any).
+5. Have research experience demonstrated through a master's thesis of a research-oriented training program and published works according to the regulations of the training unit (if any).
-Candidates with an applied-oriented master\'s degree or a master\'s degree in a relevant field/specialty but must take additional knowledge or candidates applying from a bachelor\'s degree must be the author or co-author of at least 01 scientific publication.
+Candidates with an applied-oriented master's degree or a master's degree in a relevant field/specialty but must take additional knowledge or candidates applying from a bachelor's degree must be the author or co-author of at least 01 scientific publication.
 Scientific publications can be articles in specialized scientific journals or scientific reports published in the proceedings of national or international scientific